Quick Facts | Answer |

 Can the Landlord Charge for Painting in New Jersey?

-Yes, in New Jersey, landlords can charge for painting, except for normal wear and tear.
-For example, if the tenant:
+New Jersey landlords can charge for painting, except for normal wear and tear.
+For example, a landlord might be able to charge for:

 Security Deposit Returns in New Jersey